Egocentric Activity Recognition and Localization on a 3D Map: Conclusion

 \section{Conclusion}

-We introduced a novel deep model that makes use of egocentric videos and a 3D map to address the task of joint action recognition and 3D localization.
+We introduced a deep model that makes use of egocentric videos and a 3D map to address the novel task of joint action recognition and 3D localization.
+Our key insight is that the 3D geometric and semantic context of the surrounding environment provides critical information that complements video features for action understanding.
 The key innovation of our model is to characterize the 3D action location as a latent variable, which is used to select the surrounding local environment features for action recognition.
-Our key insight is that the 3D geometric and semantic context of the surrounding environment provides critical information that complements video features for action understanding.
-We believe our work provides a critical first step towards understanding actions in the context of a 3D environment, and points to exciting future directions connecting egocentric vision, action recognition, and 3D scene understanding.
+Our model demonstrated impressive results on seen and unseen environments when evaluated on the newly released Ego4D dataset~\cite{grauman2021ego4d}.
+We believe our work provides a critical first step towards understanding actions in the context of a 3D environment, and points to exciting future directions in connecting egocentric vision and 3D scene understanding for AR and HRI.